Arabic: Old Arabic

 Arabia had a wide variety of Semitic languages in antiquity.
-The term "Arab" was initially used to describe those living in Mesopotamia, Levant, Sinai, and the Arabian Peninsula, as perceived by geographers from ancient Greece.
+The term "Arab" was initially used to describe those living in southern Syria, Mesopotamia and the Arabian Peninsula, as perceived by geographers from ancient Greece.
 In the southwest, various Central Semitic languages both belonging to and outside the Ancient South Arabian family (e.g. Southern Thamudic) were spoken.
 It is believed that the ancestors of the Modern South Arabian languages (non-Central Semitic languages) were spoken in southern Arabia at this time.
 To the north, in the oases of northern Hejaz, Dadanitic and Taymanitic held some prestige as inscriptional languages.
 In Najd and parts of western Arabia, a language known to scholars as Thamudic C is attested.

 In eastern Arabia, inscriptions in a script derived from ASA attest to a language known as Hasaitic.
 On the northwestern frontier of Arabia, various languages known to scholars as Thamudic B, Thamudic D, Safaitic, and Hismaic are attested.
 The last two share important isoglosses with later forms of Arabic, leading scholars to theorize that Safaitic and Hismaic are early forms of Arabic and that they should be considered Old Arabic.

 Linguists generally believe that "Old Arabic", a collection of related dialects that constitute the precursor of Arabic, first emerged during the Iron Age.
 Previously, the earliest attestation of Old Arabic was thought to be a single 1st century CE inscription in Sabaic script at Qaryat al-Faw, in southern present-day Saudi Arabia.
 However, this inscription does not participate in several of the key innovations of the Arabic language group, such as the conversion of Semitic mimation to nunation in the singular.
 It is best reassessed as a separate language on the Central Semitic dialect continuum.